 If you give assets away to qualify for TAFDC, you are not eligible.

-Certain things, like the house your family lives in, do not count as assets.
+Certain things, like the house your family lives in and your primary car, do not count as assets.